cheahjs/palworld-save-tools/README.md

 # palworld-save-tools
-Tools for converting PalWorld .sav files to JSON and back.
+Tools for converting Palworld .sav files to JSON and back.

+> [!IMPORTANT]
+> This tool has changed how the JSON files are formatted starting with v0.9.
+> You cannot load JSON files created by older versions of the tool, and other tools that depend on the JSON output of `palworld-save-tools` will break.
+> In exchange, you will no longer need `uesave-rs`, the tool runs faster, and doesn't use as much RAM.

 > [!CAUTION]
 > Any versions older than v0.4 will create corrupt `Level.sav` files when converting from JSON to SAV.
 Please make sure to update to avoid data corruption.

-This tool currently supports additional parsing of the following data not handled by `uesave`:
+This tool currently supports additional parsing of the following data not handled by `uesave` or other non-Palworld aware Unreal save editors:

 1. `Level.sav`:`GroupSaveDataMap`
     - Groups such as in-game organizations and guilds